rams3sh/botocache/README.md

 * Botocache is completely dependent on underlying [SQLITE's mechanism](https://www.sqlite.org/lockingv3.html) for handling race conditions of concurrent DB read / write across multiple processes.

+## Known Issues

+---
+* API calls pertaining to S3 Bucket File download will not be cached as it uses io.BufferedReader which is non-pickeable and botocache currently supports only pickleable objects.